-Late submissions of the complete paper will be accepted, but any paper not uploaded to Canvas by 11:59 PM on the due date will be marked down ten percent, up to one week after the due date (certain health problems or emergencies may be exempt, if you notify me within 24 hours of the due date).
-Late papers must be uploaded no later than Module 6 on 3/2/25.
-No papers accepted after this date.
+Late submissions of the paper will be accepted.
+Paper uploaded to Canvas after 11:59 PM on the due date are late.
+Late papers must be uploaded no later than Module 6 on 10/5/25 with a ten percent late deduction (up to five points).
+Certain health problems or emergencies may be exempt, if you notify me within 24 hours of the due date.
 In all cases it is the student's responsibility to possess a back-up copy (paper copy or electronic) of written work, and to keep all graded assignments, in the unlikely event that proof is necessary.